MUDE-2025/PA1.6/3_LLMs_in_Practice.md

 > Example prompt: "How does the onoff controller work and how can I implement it in Python?"

-## Task 3.4 Implement the `predictive_onoff` controller in `assignment-files/controllers/predictive_onoff.py`

-This controller should predict the future temperature based on the current temperature, the heater state, and the outside temperature.
-It should then turn the heater on or off based on the predicted temperature and the setpoint.

-> Example prompt: "How does the predictive_onoff controller work and how can I implement it in Python?"

-## Task 3.5 Implement all auxiliary functions in the other modules.
+## Task 3.4 Implement all auxiliary functions in the other modules.

 Implement all auxiliary functions in the other modules.
 Use AI to help you understand the purpose of each function and how to implement it.

 > Example prompt: "What is the purpose of the `update` function in `assignment-files/sensors/filters.py` and how can I implement it in Python?"

-## Task 3.6 Implement all auxiliary functions in the other modules.
+## Task 3.5 Test your implementation

 Test your implementation by running the provided scenarios and checking the plots generated in the `outputs/figures` folder.

-## Task 3.7 Implement all auxiliary functions in the other modules.
+## Task 3.6 Modify the scenarios

 Use AI to help you modify the scenarios and make the heater more sensitive, more powerful, or to create more challenging scenarios.
 Then investigate how the duty cycle and temperature regulation change.

 > Example prompt: "How can I modify the `cold_morning.yaml` scenario to make the door open event more impactful?"

-## Task 3.8 *(Extra Challenge Using AI)* Implement Monte Carlo simulations to estimate the uncertainty in the temperature regulation.
+## Task 3.7 *(Extra Challenge Using AI)* Implement Monte Carlo simulations to estimate the uncertainty in the temperature regulation.

 This involves running multiple simulations with different random seeds and analyzing the results.
 Use AI to help you understand how to implement this and analyze the results.
 This will involve providing the entire project as context, so it is especially useful to use an integrated LLM like GitHub Copilot.